fidelity/mabwiser/docs/_sources/new_bandit.rst.txt

 --------------------------

 Imagine you would like to introduce a new bandit algorithm, called ``MyCoolPolicy``, with an hyper-parameter ``my_parameter``.
+Here we consider introducing a new learning policy, but the case introducing a new neighborhood policy is similar.

 First and foremost, the users of MABWiser need to be able to access your cool bandit algorithm.
 This is how it would look like in a usage example.
 Notice how the ``mab`` model is created with your new policy.